joined/units3/README.md

         	"tipo_di_corso": "Corso di Laurea"
     	}
 	}

+I plan to add more detailed documentation soon.
+In the meantime, you can discover by yourself how the API works by reading the code and making test requests.

 ## Disclaimer
 This project IS NOT connected or affiliated in any way with the University of Trieste.